Deutsche Bank says no major changes needed to universal model

-FRANKFURT Deutsche Bank (DBKGn.DE) does not need to change its universal banking model dramatically, but faces pressure to cut costs like the rest of the banking sector, Co-CEO Juergen Fitschen said on Thursday.
+FRANKFURT, March 5 Deutsche Bank does not need to change its universal banking model dramatically, but faces pressure to cut costs like the rest of the banking sector, Co-CEO Juergen Fitschen said on Thursday.

 Germany's largest bank is carrying out a strategic review which is expected to see it trim overheads and sharpen its focus on profitable business niches.
 Some activities under its current strategy of providing a broad spectrum of financial services globally may be shed.